info-201a-wi22/final-project-starter-yohant2/docs/p01-proposal.md

   ##### 6.0 Limitations:
   The first limitation of the project that we need to solve would be the credibility of our datasets.
 Verifying the credibility of the source would be our first task in order to analyze and present the data correctly without spreading misinformation.
 The second limitation would be the visualization of the data.
 As we've gathered a large amount of data that represent different meanings in real life, we would need to come up with various ways to visualize the data without losing their meaning.
 We would also need to address the problem that we might not have enough skill in R and data visualization and analysis which might result in insufficient or even incorrect data visualization.
 This would be the most important limitation to address currently.
 We expect each of us would learn something new along with the progress of the project which would eventually allow us to show the data in our desired ways.

-  Acknowledgements:
+  #### Acknowledgements:
   We would like to acknowledge each other for working on this project and helping each other to fulfil the requirements of this project.
 We also would like to thank our teacher assistance (TA) for helping us understand the specification of the project with patience and kindness.

   #### References:
 Rana, S. (2020, September 16).
 Global climate change :earth surface temperature.
 Kaggle.
 Retrieved February 4, 2022, from https://www.kaggle.com/sohelranaccselab/global-climate-change/tasks

 Dincer, B. (2021, October 10).
 All natural disasters 1900-2021 / eosdis.
 Kaggle.
 Retrieved February 4, 2022, from https://www.kaggle.com/brsdincer/all-natural-disasters-19002021-eosdis

+Photos: How climate change is transforming United State .
+Canadian Geographic.
+(2018, July 26).
+Retrieved February 5, 2022, from https://www.canadiangeographic.ca/article/photos-how-climate-change-transforming-unitedstate